 In addition to our ongoing employee and corporate support of a wide variety of agencies such as United Way and Habitat for Humanity, we provide community support to non-profit organizations benefitting youth through Ent’s Youth Endowment Series (YES) grant program.
 Look for more information about Ent’s sponsorships, donations and volunteer programs on Ent’s pages on Facebook and Google+.

-Ent is pleased to provide support to Big Brothers Big Sisters – a non-profit that offers youth mentoring in our community.
+Ent is pleased to provide support to Tri-Lakes Cares – a non-profit that offers emergency, self-sufficiency and relief programs.

 Tri-Lakes Cares is a community-based, volunteer-supported resource center whose purpose is to improve people’s lives through emergency, self-sufficiency and relief programs.

 Tri-Lakes Cares is committed to…

 A safety-net created by a compassionate team of neighbors helping neighbors.

 In November of 1984, a group of like-minded, community-spirited citizens of the Tri-Lakes area founded Tri-Lakes Cares (TLC).
 Believing that there was strength in a centralized organization to help those in need, this group began to keep a small food pantry, some used clothing, and with cash donations, helped with financial emergencies on a very limited basis.
 After several temporary homes, the Lewis-Palmer School District granted TLC rent-free use of the 3,500 square foot basement level of the school administration building.
 TLC occupied this space until the school district’s expansion needs required TLC to move in March of 2003.

 After several years, this group of dedicated volunteers hired a part-time director and organized a formal board of directors to oversee its operation.
 In 1988, TLC received its tax-exempt status.